 - When you apply online, you must:

 - upload your cover letter, resume and any related documents as one file

 - After you submit your application, you will get a confirmation email.
-If you don’t get a confirmation email, contact the ministry identified in the job posting to confirm your application has been received.
+If you don’t get a confirmation email, contact the Human Resources contact identified in the job posting or the Talent Acquisition and Mobility Service Centre at firstname.lastname@example.org to confirm your application has been received.